isomerpages/singapore-customs-old/_about-us/00-about-us.md

 ### Core Values

--   **Integrity**
-We are upright and fair.
+-   **Integrity** <br> We are upright and fair.
 We are incorruptible, trustworthy, and do not show favouritism.

--   **Commitment**
-We pledge to be the best we can be.
+-   **Commitment**<br>We pledge to be the best we can be.
 We strive for excellence, take ownership and deliver what we promise.

--   **Courage**
-We do the right things despite risk and danger.
+-   **Courage**<br>We do the right things despite risk and danger.
 We encourage different views and ideas, dare to change, and are not afraid to fail.

--   **Responsiveness**
-We anticipate changing needs and act promptly.
+-   **Responsiveness**<br>We anticipate changing needs and act promptly.
 We keep ahead of changing realities, take quick and decisive actions, and continuously learn and adapt.

--   **Teamwork**
-We work together to achieve Singapore Customs' goals.
+-   **Teamwork**<br>We work together to achieve Singapore Customs' goals.
 We care for one another, share knowledge and put aside personal interests.

 ## History